Tatsu1020/self-supervised-dutch-dysarthria-asr/README.md

 The evaluation might take up to 10 minutes depending on the environment.

 ## Results of the Speaker-Dependent ASR
-Below is the reisults of the speaker-dependent ASR for Dutch dysarthric speech.
+Below is the results of the speaker-dependent ASR for Dutch dysarthric speech.
 The table presents WER for patients in different severity groups.

 | Model | Mild: pp17 | Moderate: pp28 | High: pp41 |
 |-------|------|-----------|------|